tjacobs2802/471Project1/Piano.md

 # Piano Synthesizer
 Owned and developed by: **Trevor Jacobs**
-One page for each component that describes the functioning of that component in detail.
-Indicate ownership of each component and what grading elements are supported.

 The Piano Synthesizer, in essence, simulates the sound of an acoustic piano.
 It demonstrates all 88 keys of the standard piano.
 The synthesizer also has 5 different customizations to it as well: